These plates are issued to commercial trucks and vehicles used for business purposes.

 In 1960, new plates were issued in the reverse color scheme- white on blue.
 These plates were validated with tabs at first, and with decals beginning in 1963.
 They were used through 1966 and continued the A 1234 format (a space was added between the letter and numbers).
 These blue plates seem to have made it through the P series.

 For 1967, new red on white plates were issued.
 These plates had tab slots, but only decals were used on these plates.
 The tab slots were discontinued somewhere between the W and Y series.
 Once Z 9999 was reached, a new format was started at A10000.
 When the narrower dies were introduced in 1977, a space was added between the letter and numbers.
-During the E series, this space was filled with a dot separator.
+Around the middle of the E series this space was filled with a dot separator.

 In 1987, the “map” plates were introduced.
 For some reason, rather than starting at H-10000, the H-1000 series was used.
 All series after this only used 5 numbers after the letter.